wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## High profile keycaps

+TODO side shot of Race 3 with MT3

 The SA keycap profile is also pretty popular.
 The sculpt on they keycaps is spherical which means it's sort of like a very shallow bowl.

 Additionally, the shape between rows varies dramatically, giving you a retro U-shape across the entire keyboard.